labd/go-commercelayer-sdk/api/docs/GETOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes.md

 `func (o *GETOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes) UnsetFormattedOrderAmount()`

 UnsetFormattedOrderAmount ensures that no value is present for FormattedOrderAmount, not even an explicit nil
+### GetUseSubtotal

+`func (o *GETOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes) GetUseSubtotal() interface{}`

+GetUseSubtotal returns the UseSubtotal field if non-nil, zero value otherwise.

+### GetUseSubtotalOk

+`func (o *GETOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes) GetUseSubtotalOk() (*interface{}, bool)`

+GetUseSubtotalOk returns a tuple with the UseSubtotal field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUseSubtotal

+`func (o *GETOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes) SetUseSubtotal(v interface{})`

+SetUseSubtotal sets UseSubtotal field to given value.

+### HasUseSubtotal

+`func (o *GETOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes) HasUseSubtotal() bool`

+HasUseSubtotal returns a boolean if a field has been set.

+### SetUseSubtotalNil

+`func (o *GETOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes) SetUseSubtotalNil(b bool)`

+ SetUseSubtotalNil sets the value for UseSubtotal to be an explicit nil

+### UnsetUseSubtotal
+`func (o *GETOrderAmountPromotionRulesOrderAmountPromotionRuleId200ResponseDataAttributes) UnsetUseSubtotal()`

+UnsetUseSubtotal ensures that no value is present for UseSubtotal, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)